PulsePoint: History

-Richard Price, president of the PulsePoint Foundation, said that the idea for the application came to him in 2010 while he was serving as the fire chief in the San Ramon Valley.
-While he was out to lunch, he heard sirens and saw one of his own engines pull up in front of the restaurant he was dining in.
-It turned out that someone next door had collapsed and gone into cardiac arrest.
-Since Price was the department chief, he was not dispatched to the call and did not know about it, but he was CPR certified and carried a defibrillator in his car.
-This incident left him wondering if technology could help produce a way for civilians who were trained to help in the event of a nearby emergency.
+Richard Price, president of the PulsePoint Foundation, said that the idea for the application came to him in 2010 while he was serving as the fire chief in the San Ramon Valley, and witnessed a firetruck responding to a cardiac arrest while he was off-duty.
+Price was certified to perform CPR and had a defibrillator, which could have been useful if he had heard about the incident.
 The American Heart Association estimates that 383,000 out of hospital cardiac arrests occur each year in the United States.

-In April 2012, PulsePoint was one of only five mobile applications worldwide to be nominated for a Webby Award.
-It was nominated under the category of Best Use of GPS or Location Technology.
-A year later, in 2013, it was once again nominated in the same category.
+In 2012 and 2013, PulsePoint was nominated for the Webby Award.Best Use of GPS or Location Technology.
 In 2014, the application was once again nominated, this time in the category of City & Urban Innovation.

 AED Registry

 Along with the intention of getting CPR started faster and more often, a key objective of the PulsePoint Respond app is to inform those near a cardiac arrest event of the location of Automated External Defibrillators (AED) in the immediate vicinity of the victim.
 To accomplish this, the PulsePoint Foundation maintains an on‑demand (cloud-based) registry of AED locations and encourages anyone to contribute device locations.
 This crowdsourced AED location information is subsequently reviewed by local public safety agencies with support from the foundation.
 Approved AEDs are then shown to responders and dispatchers during cardiac emergencies via the PulsePoint AED Registry API.
 All aspects of the registry are provided free of charge.

 On April 12, 2017, the PulsePoint Foundation announced a partnership with Priority Dispatch Corporation to allow dispatchers to inform callers of the location of nearby AEDs when the Medical Priority Dispatch System deemed them necessary.
 The PulsePoint AED registry is FirstNet Certified for use in emergency communications centers in the United States.

-In June 2019 PulsePoint extended the registry to include other collocated resources including Naloxone (e.g., Narcan®) and Epinephrine (e.g., EpiPen®), along with Bleeding Control Kits.
+In June 2019 PulsePoint extended the registry to include other collocated resources including naloxone (e.g., Narcan®) and epinephrine (e.g., EpiPen®), along with bleeding control kits.